truongd8593/mfix/visualization_tools/m2e/README.txt

       (i.e. enter the name of the RES file without the .RES)

+3) Bring up Ensight

+   a.
+Choose the "File" ... "open" menu

+   b.
+In the dialog,

+      1. change the "format" to "Case"
+      2. Highlight the RUNNAME.cas file
+      3. click on the "set case" button
+      4. click on the "load all" button

+   c.
+The part you would normally choose to plot is:

+      "grid for cell data"

 Note:

 I know there is a problem if kepsilon is enabled.
 I am looking for my